ONEARMY/community-platform/README.md

 # 🌍 &nbsp; Onearmy

 Welcome to One Army!
-We are building a new platform to help unite people to support social causes, such as [Precious Plastic](https://preciousplastic.com) (which is where this all began), [ProjectKamp](https://projectkamp.com/) or [Story Hopper](https://story-hopper.com/).
+We are building a new platform to help unite people to support social & environmental causes, such as [Precious Plastic](https://preciousplastic.com) (which is where this all began), [ProjectKamp](https://projectkamp.com/) or [Story Hopper](https://story-hopper.com/).
 A platform to connect, educate and empower our global community (65K) to solve society's greatest challenges.
 Together.
 As One Army.

 ## 🤖 &nbsp; Technologies